Effect of Ivermectin on Time to Resolution of Symptoms

 D, L-lysine acetylsalicylate + glycine Impairs Coronavirus Replication Here we show that D, L-lysine acetylsalicylate + glycine sold as "Asprin i.v.
 500mg®" (LASAG), which is an approved drug inter alia in the treatment of acute pain, migraine andfever, impairs propagation of different CoV including the highly-pathogenic MERS-CoV in vitro.
 We demonstrate that the LASAG-dependent impact on virus-induced NF-?B activity coincides with (i) reduced viral titres, (ii) decreased viral protein accumulation and viral RNA synthesis and (iii) impaired formation of viral replication transcriptioncomplexes.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE

 The information, including but not limited to text, graphics, images, videos, and other material contained on this website, are for informational and educational purposes only.
-No material on this site is intended to be a substitute for professional medical advice, diagnosis or treatment.
+No material on this site is intended to substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.
-The author of this website has no connection, either paid or voluntary with any organisation mentioned, and from reading the literature referred to, admittedly personally believes that ivermectin could make a difference to the progress of the SARS-CoV-2 disease.
+The author of this website has no connection, either paid or voluntary, with any organisation mentioned.
+From reading the literature referred to, admittedly personally believes that ivermectin could make a difference to the progress of the SARS-CoV-2 disease.